cbarbes1/COSC-450/MiniTest-2.md

 - when cpu available, assigned to the process that has shorted burst time
 - if next cpu burst of two processes are the same, FCFS sheduling is used to break the tie

+# Inter-Process Communication
+- Race Condition
+- Critical Section( or region)
+- Solutions for mutual exclusion in a critical section
+    - With Busy Waiting
+        - disabling instructions

+- Three issues in interprocess communication
+- how one process can pass info to another with IPCS
+- How to make sure two or more processes do not get into the critical section
+- Syncronization
+## Race Condition
+- Race condition
+    - when two or more proesses are reading and writing some shared data and the final result depends on who runs precisely
+    - Critcal Section (critical region)
+- Mutual Exclusion

+_ how to avoid race condition
+    - Mutual exclusion some way of making sure that if one process is using a shared variable or file the other processes will be exluded from doing the same thing
+- Solution
+    1. No two processes may be simultaneously inside their critical regions - mutual exclusion
+    2. No process running outside its critical region may bloack other processes
+    3. no process should have to wait forever to enter critical region
+    4. No assumptions may be made about speeds or the number of cpus Non deterministic polynomial time (NP) never can have solution if we hace certain speed of cpu or certain number of cpu Two approaches for mutual exclusion solutions
+    - Busy wait: A process wil wait until resource become available o
+    - Sleep and wakeup:
+Run => Ready => Run
+block => Ready

+## Mutual Exclusion with Busy waiting
+- Each process has time term. a process keep checking the possibility to get into into critical section
+- Mutual Exclusion with Busy Waiting
+    - Disabling Interrupts - non

+## Disabling Interrupt - Nonprimitive kernel
+- Once a process get into the critical section, interrupts set the disable
+- Other process cannot get CPU time until the process finish its job in the critical section
+## Loack Variable
+- There are variable called "Lock"
+    - A process can enter in its critical section when Lock = 0
+    - Lock = 0 means no process is currently running in the critical section
+- Strict Alternation

+## Peterson's Solution
+- instead of having 1 control variable we have 3 control variable
+- Only works on two processes that alternate between their critical sections
+- THe processes are numbered P0 and P1

+## Test and Set Lock - Hardware Solution
+- SInce TSL instruction is a hardware instruction. the operations of reading the lock and storing into register are guarenteed to be invisible
+- Instruction Test and set lock
+    - Read the content of the memory address of lock into register RX
+## Memory Barriers
+- Two general models
+    - Strongly ordered memory - all processes see when memory modified by another proces
+    - Weakly ordered memory - may not be visible to other process
+- Provide instructions that can force any hcangeds in memory
+- such instructions are known as memory barriers or memory fences force an ordering constraint on memory operations issued before and after the barrier isntruction
+## Atomic variable
+- all threads or processes see actions occurring instantaneously
+# priority inversion Problem
+- We find solution
+- what if short term scheduler use priority
+- That cause problem
+- what if pl is on critical section